VegaDeftwing/opinionatedeng/opinionatedengrendered.md

     "UXY is a tool to manipulate UXY format, which is a basically a two-dimenstional table that's both human- and machine-readable."

     This gives a nice format for manipulation of commands though pipes for super complex shell scripting
+* lsof
+  * list what files a runnig process has open

 While some of these may be included, they're some of the OG addons or tools to make included things better: